Skip to main content

 • provides a foundation for newly presented research

 Looking at existing examples of literature reviews is beneficial to get a clear understanding of what they entail.
-Find examples of a literature review by using an academic search engine (e.g. Google Scholar).
-As a starting point, search for your keyword or topic along with the term "literature review".
+To find one, search for your topic along with the term "literature review".

 Let's get started!